Resilience in Amazon S3 - Amazon Simple Storage Service

 If you are storing backups using Amazon S3, the encryption of your backups depends on the configuration of those buckets.
 Amazon S3 provides a way to set the default encryption behavior for an S3 bucket.
 You can set default encryption on a bucket so that all objects are encrypted when they are stored in the bucket.
 The default encryption supports keys stored in Amazon KMS (SSE-KMS).
 For more information, see Setting default server-side encryption behavior for Amazon S3 buckets.

-For more information about Versioning and Object Lock, see the following topics: Using versioning in S3 buckets Using S3 Object Lock
+For more information about Versioning and Object Lock, see the following topics: Retaining multiple versions of objects with S3 Versioning Locking objects with Object Lock